 In people with MS, an immune response activates the production of T cells, which are a type of white blood cell.
 Once activated, the T cells start to multiply and cross the blood-brain barrier (BBB) to the brain and spinal cord.

 T cells are thought to then begin a process that attacks and damages nerve cells in the central nervous system (CNS).
+B lymphocytes are also activated and give rise to cells producing autoantibodies that accumulate in the CNS and damage nerve cells.
 These nerve cells are covered with a protective coating called myelin.
 Myelin acts as a conductor that helps signals move at high speeds from one end of the nerve cell to the other, allowing the nerve cells to communicate.

 In MS, disease activity damages the myelin in a process called demyelination.
 Demyelination results in lesions that lead to a breakdown in signal transmissions.
 The symptoms of MS are a result of this communication breakdown.
 Disease activity can also damage the underlying nerve cells, which may lead to permanent symptoms and disability.